TudosaVictor/Project-Manual-Testing/README.md

   - the requirement document should be available

-  - complete understanding of the application flow is required
+  - a complete understanding of the application flow is required

   - roles needed for the project are allocated